-This report is based on a survey of reports about CRSV and other forms of gender-based violence committed in Ukraine from 2014 to the present, as well as interviews with representatives of more than
+This report is based on a survey of reports about CRSV and other forms of gender-based violence committed in Ukraine from 2014 to the present, as well as interviews with representatives of more than a dozen organizations working with survivors.
+These include organizations focused on women and girls, LGBTIQ+ people, and war crimes documentation.
 Anna Sosonska, director of the specialized CRSV unit in the General Prosecutor's Office, was also interviewed for this report.

 This report focuses on alleged gender violence crimes committed by Russian forces and proxies in Ukraine.
 Russian leadership has explicitly marshaled misogynist and homo/transphobic beliefs to justify its invasion, sending a clear message of encouragement or tolerance for gender violence by its soldiers.
-Alleged crimes by Ukrainian armed forces, documented since 2014,11 must also be investigated, and survivors must receive justice and reparations.
+Alleged crimes by Ukrainian armed forces, documented since 2014,12 must also be investigated, and survivors must receive justice and reparations.
 Additionally, increased reports of gender-based violence, including intimate partner violence, among civilian populations since the start of the full-scale invasion are rights violations that organizations have documented and should be supported to continue to track and address.
-This is especially important as the risk of gender violence, including sexual violence, against internally displaced people and refugees has increased.12 Recognition of all victims and survivors and the full range of harms they experience during conflicts is a first step for societies to begin the healing processes necessary to build and maintain peace.
+This is especially important as the risk of gender violence, including sexual violence, against internally displaced people and refugees has increased.
+Recognition of all victims and survivors and the full range of harms they experience during conflicts is a first step for societies